harvard-lts/dais-integration-tests/README.md

 The project has the following endpoints available:

-* An API description that displays here: https://localhost:10582/
+* An API description that displays here: http://localhost:10582/
-* An API endpoint that displays the version here: https://localhost:10582/version
+* An API endpoint that displays the version here: http://localhost:10582/version
-* A Health Check page here: https://localhost:10582/healthcheck
+* A Readiness page here: http://localhost:10582/readiness

 ## Technology Stack
 ##### Language